MichaelZaniewski/Cybersecurity-Analytics-Healthcare-Data-Breach/README.md

 The scope of this project is one hypothetical NYC-based hospital with 50,000 patients over the past 5 years

 **Insights and analysis are provided on the following key areas:**
-- Exposure severity: what share of affected patients have high-risk PII and PHI combinations
+- **Exposure severity:** what share of affected patients have high-risk PII and PHI combinations
-- Identity theft risk tiers: which records contain enough exposed data for meaningful misuse versus lower-risk exposure
+- **Identity theft risk tiers:** which records contain enough exposed data for meaningful misuse versus lower-risk exposure
-- Notification readiness: how many records are incomplete enough to complicate outreach (missing contact info, ambiguous identifiers)
+- **Notification readiness:** how many records are incomplete enough to complicate outreach (missing contact info, ambiguous identifiers)
-- Breach patterning: which data elements co-occur most often in a claims and billing style export
+- **Breach patterning:** which data elements co-occur most often in a claims and billing style export
-- Operational context: what the exposed fields imply about which workflow or system produced the export, and what that means for containment and remediation
+- **Operational context:** what the exposed fields imply about which workflow or system produced the export, and what that means for containment and remediation

 ## Dataset Generator and Structure Overview

 ### Generator Logic
-This project utilizes version 2.0 of my [Healthcare Dataset Generator](https://github.com/MichaelZaniewski/Healthcare-Dataset-Generator/tree/main).

-The generator programmatically creates realistic, U.S.-based healthcare data that mirrors hospital operations with **no real or sensitive data**.
+This project utilizes version 2.0 of my [Healthcare Dataset Generator](https://github.com/MichaelZaniewski/Healthcare-Dataset-Generator/tree/main) that programmatically creates realistic, U.S.-based healthcare data that mirrors hospital operations with **no real or sensitive data**.
+That data was further augmented by joining the `billing` and `patient` tables and generating additional PII (SSNs, credit card info) with an additional python script.
+The culimnation of these steps produced the final dataset which can be found [here]()

 ### Data Structure and Type
 | column name                   | data type           | column name                 | data type           |